The Parable of the Yeast (Parable of the Leaven)

 Yeast is like the Kingdom of God because it takes only a small amount of yeast to infiltrate flour and make it rise imperceptibly until it’s completely changed into a plump raised mound of dough.
 In the same way, a small amount of God’s Spirit within us changes us imperceptibly and gradually until we have become completely changed into the person He intended us to be.

 The Parable of the Leaven is also known as the Parable of the Yeast.
-Its meaning and message for our lives today may be found in the rest of this article.
+Its meaning and message for our lives today may be found in this article, starting HERE.

 Parable of the Yeast Commentary